augustin/phoenix/README.md

 ## Getting started
 ### Installing
-Phoenix requires a limited subset of C++11, but should still compile with GCC 4.6 or better.
-Phoenix should build and run on all systems where this dependency is met, but it may require tweaking for OS-specific paths and locations.
+Phoenix requires a limited subset of C++11, but will compile with GCC 4.6 or better.
+On all systems where this dependency is met, Phoenix should build and run out of the box, but it might require tweaking for OS-specific paths and locations.

 One-liner templates to compile Phoenix:
  * Any UNIX shell: `g++ $(find src -name "*.cpp") -Isrc -o phoenix_bootstrapped -std=c++0x -O2`